Altafalam3/LeetCode/README.md

 # LeetCode

-All my leetcode submissions will be huploaded here.
+All my leetcode submissions will be uploaded here.